swisscom/bugbounty/faq/README.md

 ### What are the different issue states in Jira?

+A report and its payout are tracked in two separate Jira projects.

+- **SCBB** is the Swisscom Bug Bounty project.
+A report lives here from submission to closure, and this is where all technical discussion and the bounty rating happen.
+- **BBADM** is the Bug Bounty Administration project.
+It covers the payout only.
+You will be invited once a finding is rewarded.

+#### SCBB: the report

 | State | Description |
 | --- | --- |
 | `OPEN` | The submission was received and is under initial review. |